-8.1 Images and recording logs must be retained and disposed of in accordance with our Data Retention Schedule.
+- 8.1.
+Images and recording logs must be retained and disposed of in accordance with our data retention schedule.
 Images stored on removable media will similarly be erased or destroyed once the purpose of the recording is no longer relevant.
-Data will only be retained for legal and/or compliance reasons in accordance with the relevant retention and disposal of data policies.

-- 8.2 For digital recording systems, CCTV images held on the hard drive of a PC or server will be overwritten on a recycling basis once the drive is full, and unless authorised by Judith Abram, will not be held for more than 30 days.
-If images are retained longer than this, the reason(s) will be recorded a CCTV register. - 8.3 Where a request to retain information is authorised, reasonable steps will be taken to safeguard any footage which may otherwise be deleted. - 8.4 All digital recordings will be pass-word protected [if relevant, set out summary of any other security measures as well].
+Data will only be retained for legal and/or compliance reasons in accordance with the relevant retention and disposal of data policies. - 8.2.
+For digital recording systems, CCTV images held on the hard drive of a PC or server will be overwritten on a recycling basis once the drive is full, and unless authorised by Judith Abram, our Managing Director, will not be held for more than 30 days.
+If images are retained longer than this, the reason(s) will be recorded by Judith Abram. - 8.3.
+Where a request to retain information is authorised, reasonable steps will be taken to safeguard any footage which may otherwise be deleted. - 8.4.
+All digital recordings will be password protected.
 Recording media no longer in use will be securely destroyed.
-Where images have been authorised to be used for any disciplinary purpose or other legal reason, the footage must be retained securely [explain where it will be stored].
+Where images have been authorised to be used for any disciplinary purpose or other legal reason, the footage must be retained securely and filed appropriately.

-9 Access to images
+9. Access to images

-9.1 Staff images
+9.1.
+Staff images

-- 9.1.1 Staff images will only be accessed if a serious event occurs, such as criminal activity, fraud, gross misconduct, or behaviour that puts others at risk. - 9.1.2 Access to recorded images will be restricted to requests from Directors of PHH Solicitors and the Data Privacy Manager and will not be made more widely available.
-The request, date, time and the reason for authorisation for release of images and CCTV footage will have to be recorded by the Data Privacy Manager for audit purposes on a CCTV register.
-Requests must be approved by Judith Abram before the Data Privacy Manager will make the necessary access arrangements. - 9.1.3 The following information must be kept on a CCTV register maintained for that purpose and held by the Data Privacy Manager when media are removed for viewing: - (a) the date and time they were removed; - (b) the name of the person removing the media; - (c) the name(s) of the person(s) viewing the images including the department to which the person viewing the images belongs or, if they are from an outside organisation, the organisation's name (eg the police); - (d) the reason for viewing the images; and - (e) the date and time the media were returned to the system or secure storage (if applicable). - 9.1.4 Viewing of recorded images will take place in a restricted or secure area to which other members of staff will not have access while viewing is occurring.
+- 9.1.1.
+Staff images will only be accessed if a serious event occurs, such as criminal activity, fraud, gross misconduct, or behaviour that puts others at risk. - 9.1.2.
+Access to recorded images will be restricted to requests from directors of PHH Solicitors or our Data Privacy Manager and will not be made more widely available.
+The request, date, time and the reason for authorisation for release of images and CCTV footage will be recorded by our Data Privacy Manager.
+Requests must be approved by Judith Abram, our Managing Director before the Data Privacy Manager will make the necessary access arrangements. - 9.1.3.
+The following information must be kept centrally and held by our Data Provacy Manager when media are removed for viewing: - (a) the date and time they were removed; - (b) the name of the person removing the media; - (c) the name(s) of the person(s) viewing the images including the department to which the person viewing the images belongs or, if they are from an outside organisation, the organisation's name (eg the police); - (d) the reason for viewing the images; and - (e) the date and time the media were returned to the system or secure storage (if applicable). - 9.1.4.
+Viewing of recorded images will take place in a restricted or secure area to which other members of staff will not have access while viewing is occurring.
 Images retained for evidence will be securely stored with limited access for authorised staff only.

-9.2 Access to and disclosure of images to third parties
+9.2.
+Access to and disclosure of images to third parties